 The proposed Fellow must:

-- be an Australian citizen or have Australian residency for the duration of the fellowship
+- be an Australian citizen or have Australian residency for the duration of the proposed fellowship when submitting the application

 - be employed by the applicant organisation in a minimum 50% FTE capacity